vboyev-MSFT/defender-docs/unified-secops-platform/reduce-risk-overview.md

 # customer intent: As a security administrator, I want to learn how to proactively improve security posture and reduce risk exposure in my organization.
 ---

-# Improve security posture and reduce risk
+# Security posture management and risk reduction

 To battle increasingly sophisticated and well-resourced threat actors, security teams need a comprehensive strategy that reduces vulnerabilities, prevents breaches, and mitigates threats in real-time.